vegancat/next-pwa/packages/next-pwa/README.md

 - 🌏 Internationalization support (a.k.a I18N) with `next-i18next` [example](https://github.com/DuCanhGH/next-pwa/tree/master/examples/next-i18next)
 - 🛠 Configurable by the same [Workbox configuration options](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin) for [GenerateSW](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#generatesw-plugin) and [InjectManifest](https://developer.chrome.com/docs/workbox/modules/workbox-webpack-plugin/#injectmanifest-plugin)
 - ⚡ Supports [blitz.js](https://blitzjs.com/) (simply add `blitz.config.js`)
-- 🚀 Spin up a [GitPod](https://gitpod.io/#https://github.com/DuCanhGH/next-pwa/) and try out examples in rocket speed (or use `create-next-app` to create a brand new Next.js app with those (for example, run `pnpm create next-app https://github.com/DuCanhGH/next-pwa/tree/master/examples/cache-on-front-end-nav`))
+- 🚀 Spin up a [GitPod](https://gitpod.io/#https://github.com/DuCanhGH/next-pwa/) and try out examples in rocket speed (or use `create-next-app` to create a brand new Next.js app with those (for example, run `pnpm create next-app https://github.com/DuCanhGH/next-pwa/tree/master/examples/basic` to create a new Next.js app using the example `basic`))

 > **NOTE 1** - `next-pwa` version 2.0.0+ should only work with `Next.js` 9.1+, and static files should only be served through the `public` directory.
 This makes things simpler.
 >